mbabynames search ✿

 Kaiser Grey

-"noble and strong" (Kaiser) meets "grey-haired" (Grey).
+"emperor" (Kaiser) meets "grey-haired" (Grey).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Kaiser needs a shorter middle to stay balanced.
 Grey does that.

 Flowing and rhythmic